 - 2 An entity shall apply this Ind AS to: - (a) insurance contracts (including reinsurance contracts) that it issues and reinsurance contracts that it holds. - (b) financial instruments that it issues with a discretionary participation feature (see paragraph 35).
-Ind AS 107, Financial Instruments: Disclosures, requires disclosure about financial instruments, including financial instruments that contain such features. - 3 This Ind AS does not address other aspects of accounting by insurers, such as accounting for financial assets held by insurers and financial liabilities issued by insurers (see Ind AS 32, Financial Instruments: Presentation, Ind AS 107 and Ind AS 109, Financial Instruments). - 4 An entity shall not apply this Ind AS to:
+Ind AS 107, Financial Instruments: Disclosures, requires disclosure about financial instruments, including financial instruments that contain such features. - 3 This Ind AS does not address other aspects of accounting by insurers, such as accounting for financial assets held by insurers and financial liabilities issued by insurers (see Ind AS 32, Financial Instruments: Presentation, Ind AS 107 and Ind AS 109, Financial Instruments).

 [#] This Ind AS was notified vide G.S.R.
 111(E) dated 16th February, 2015 and was amended vide Notification No. G.S.R.
-365(E) dated 30th March, 2016.
+365(E) dated 30th March, 2016, G.S.R.
+310(E) dated 28th March, 2018 and G.S.R.
+273(E) dated 30th March, 2019.